wineslab/iab-manager/README.md

 The tool is mainly written in Python and can be executed either on a remote machine or any of the reserved SRNs.
 `iab-manager` makes use of `Fabric` to transparently and remotely run subprocesses on SRNs.

+A modified version of OAI's packet gateway is included as a git submodule.
+This version allows framed routing, which is required to forward traffic through GTP-tunnels when the destionation IP is different from the endpoint IP.
+This is currently achieved through cached kernel lookups.
+TODO: synchronize cache clearing with kernel routing tables changes.

 ## Usage
 ___